Major breakthrough on PACE trial

 The history of FOI requests for the PACE trial's original 'recovery' results

 Those with health problems are understandably desperate to recover, and misleading claims about treatments leading to recovery can be an emotive topic.
 A commentary in The Lancet which accompanied the first publication of results claimed that treatment with cognitive-behavioral therapy (CBT) or graded exercise therapy (GET) had led to recovery rates of 30% and 28% using a “strict criterion” for recovery.
-In fact, this criteria for recovery was so loose that patients could be classed as recovered even if they reported worse results for every outcome measure than they had when they entered the trial and were classed as suffering from fatigue that was "severe and disabling".[3,46] These were not the only exaggerated recovery claims to come from the PACE trial, with the BMJ describing these patients as "cured" while a paper from different researchers cited the PACE trial to claim that "evidence from a recent trial of cognitive behavioural therapy and graded exercise therapy indicated a recovery rate of 30-40% one year after treatment."[47,48] The corresponding author for this paper, Esther Crawley, had been chair of the professional organisation for those providing CBT and GET to CFS patients, and when later discussing more conservative claims about the PACE trial's recovery rates she acknowledged the importance to patients of accurate information: “Every patient with CFS/ME wants to know how likely they are to recover."
-All of the recovery criteria for which results from the PACE trial have so far been released are designed in such a way that patients could be classed as recovered even if they reported worse scores for the trials two primary outcomes than were needed to have been classed as suffering from fatigue which was "severe and disabling" at the start.[2,3,8,49]
+In fact, this criteria for recovery was so loose that patients could be classed as recovered even if they had reported declines on every outcome measure used in the trial.
+These were not the only exaggerated recovery claims to come from the PACE trial, with the BMJ describing these patients as "cured" while a paper from different researchers cited the PACE trial to claim that "evidence from a recent trial of cognitive behavioural therapy and graded exercise therapy indicated a recovery rate of 30-40% one year after treatment."[47,48] The corresponding author for this paper, Esther Crawley, had been chair of the professional organisation for those providing CBT and GET to CFS patients, and when later discussing more conservative claims about the PACE trial's recovery rates she acknowledged the importance to patients of accurate information: “Every patient with CFS/ME wants to know how likely they are to recover."
+All of the recovery criteria for which results from the PACE trial have so far been released are designed in such a way that patients could be classed as recovered even if they had reported declines on the trial's two primary outcomes.[2,3,8,49]

 1. Kennedy B, Stephenson D, Watson N (2016) First-Tier Tribunal, Information Rights.